wesleychildress/wwMpiGanglia/info/instructions.md

 # wwMpiGanglia
+# this installer should be run as root and is intended to help to be for a test/lab environment.
+# intended for debian 7 wheey
+# installs mpich-3.2.1, warewulf3.6, Ganglia, munge, slurm18, as well as all dependencies and other necessary packages

+# wwMpiGanglia
-an attempt to automate the installation and configuration of a cluster with warewulf and mpich
+# an attempt to automate the installation and configuration of a cluster with warewulf and mpich

-Guidelines for Creating Debian 7.11 Linux Cluster
+# Guidelines for Creating Debian 7.11 Linux Cluster
 ####
 #  Create USB bootable linux install
 #  First: download debian “wheezy” amd64 netinstall iso from